 - Il Duomo (Cattedrale de Santa Maria del Fiore) - The Florentine Gothic duomo was begun in 1296 and consecrated in 1436.
 Brunelleschi's Dome is a masterpiece of construction and you can climb the 463 stairs for great views of Florence.
 Piazza del Duomo.
 Entrance is free, but in summer you may have to wait in line to get in.
 Fees to see the excavations or go up into the cupola.

 - Uffizi Gallery - housed in a 1560 Medici palazzo, the recent renovations have meant that visitors don't have to wait outside and the galleries have expanded.
 There's a good view of Florence from the upper floors.
-Piazzale degli Uffizi 6, 8 Euros to enter.
+Piazzale degli Uffizi 6, As of 2019, the price was 12 Euros to enter from November through February and 20 Euros from March through October.
 [Special note: If you're planning a trip to Florence between May and October, the Uffizi is the one attraction you should buy a ticket in advance for.
 Select Italy offers: Skip the Line: Uffizi Gallery Tickets.]

 - The Palazzo Vecchio or "Old Palace" is Florence's Romanesque town hall.
 A copy of Michelangelo's David attracts gawkers out front.
 This is another place where you'll want to book a tour in advance.
 Select Italy offers three very interesting tours: "the general Guided Tour offers an overview of the palace's most important rooms; the Secret Itineraries Tour opens doors that are usually closed to the public; and the Paint a Fresco Workshop teaches you how to make your very own fresco using techniques from the Middle Ages and Renaissance."
 See: Palazzo Vecchio Tours, Florence.